dclelland/3LED/README.md

 - Initial menu configuration
     - Look into NSMenuDelegate and that special run loop thing
         - Will need to add timeouts to connection request
-    - Content tweaks:
-        - Should show blanked out 'No lights added' if there are no lights added

 - Set up window reuse
     - Color and gradient should be mutually exclusive